 Do you have a favorite word?
-HOPE is one of mine.
+One of mine is hope.

-Hope is real and it lives in truth and is not to be mistaken as false hope.
-When one makes things way too optimistic regarding something that has a strong chance of not happening, then that is false hope.
+Hope is real, and it lives in truth and can’t be mistaken as false hope.
+When a person makes things way too optimistic regarding something that has a strong chance of not happening, that is false hope.
 In error, humans often choose this.

 The Bible speaks of 2 kinds of hope.

-- Eternal hope.
+Eternal Hope.
 Eternal means it is going to last!
 It’s without end.
-God is eternal and without end.
+God is infinite and without end.